 "As he approached Jerusalem and saw the city, he wept over it" - Luke 19:41

 Watch the Lord as he approaches the city of Jerusalem.
-While others were rejoicing and praising the Lord, Jesus saw the crowded city, and he wept over it.
+While others were rejoicing and praising the Lord, Jesus saw the city, and he wept over it.
 Think about the Lord of Glory, the Creator of the universe, the Ruler of nations, the King of Kings and Lord of Lords weeping over a city.
 In a city of rebellious and hard-hearted people who would hang him on a cross, Jesus saw lost people.
-If we will look at the crowds through the eyes of Jesus, we will see people and we too will weep because... people need the Lord.
+If we will look at the city through the eyes of Jesus, we will see people and we too should weep because... people need the Lord.

 "LOOKING THROUGH YOUR EYES"

 as though I were looking through your eyes.

 A world of men who don't want you, Lord,

 Let me kneel with you in the garden.